ibrahim8955/academy-web-app-dev/instructions/docs/web-academy/02-ui-library.md

 Refer to the [documentation for setting up translations](https://developers.dhis2.org/docs/guides/translation-support/) in your app.

 When you have wrapped the strings, generate the translation strings.
-You can then create a new translation file (e.g. copy the en.pot and rename it as fr.po) and add some test translations.
-Try the translations out by logging in with a new user and changing their locale language (click on the avatar in the upper-right of the header bar)
+You can then create a new translation file (e.g. copy the en.pot and rename it as fr.po) and add some test translations (they do not have to be real translations!).
+Try the translations out by opening your app and your backend instance in a new private window; log in with the following user who has the user language set to French: `user: frenchS; password: ???`.

 ### Task 4.2 Support RTL Languages